tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

 = 3.0.3.1 =
-This is a maintenance release addressing various minor improvement toward the next release.
+This is a maintenance release addressing various improvement toward the next release.

+* Fix some issues caused by IE10/11.
 * Improvement of css and js for sections.
 * Better handling of cookie.
 * Better handling of server and private IP address.